wolter/CustomModules/modules/alexa/README.md

-Adds [Amazon Alexe](https://developer.amazon.com/docs/ask-overviews/build-skills-with-the-alexa-skills-kit.html) specific features to Cognigy.AI
+Adds [Amazon Alexe](https://developer.amazon.com/docs/ask-overviews/build-skills-with-the-alexa-skills-kit.html) specific features as Flow Nodes to Cognigy.AI

 Please note, you still need to set add needed interfaces and  permissions for a Alexa Skill in the Alexa Skills Kit Developer Console and to make sure the user gave his consent using the Permissions-Node.